databeacon/.github/CONTRIBUTING.md

 ### Pull request ⤴️
   1. When you want to commit something, push ⬆️ the new branch to the repository.
-  2. Go to your repository and create a Pull Request (PR) in draft mode, you should link 🔗 the related issue with `#` followed by the issue's id.
+  2. Go to your repository and create a Pull Request (PR) in `draft` mode, you should link 🔗 the related issue with `#` followed by the issue's id.
-> linking issues with a newly created PR is mandatory and your responsability
+> linking issues with a newly created PR is mandatory and your responsability.
-  3. Keep working on the issue(s) and commiting to the branch.
+  3. Keep working on the issue(s) and commiting to your branch.
-  4. When your PR is ready, mark it as ready ✅ for review and assign reviewers.
+  4. When your PR is ready, mark it as `ready for review` ✅ and assign reviewers.
   5. PR will get eventually approved (probably after a few requested changes 🤓)
+  6. Every time a change is requested your branch should be set to `draft`
+  7. When it is ready for a new review set it to `ready for review`
 > managing your PR state (draft or ready for review) is part of your responsability as a developer, do not waste reviewers precius time on incomplete work
   6. A minimum of one approval is necesary, once done you are free to merge the PR into `main` and take a well deserved break.

+## Reviews

+Every now and then someone will ask you to review their PR.
+Merges are blocked until they got at least one successfull review.

+> when you review code you are as responsable as the author, do not approve PR blindless, evaluate code complexity, be humble and give your honest opinion.

+**The only thing to remember is to set the PR to `draft` if you request changes**

 ## Projects 📑